rust-lang/rfcs/text/0000-edition-2021-and-beyond.md

 In some cases, migrations can come with a combination.
 For example, there may be tooling to port old code that works the vast majority of the time but occasionally fails (this can happen around macros).

-## Project group to manage the edition release

-For each Edition release, we will create a project group to track the edition changes and decide on what features are to be included.
-This group is a subgroup of the release team, and should contain representatives from the compiler, lang, and dev-tools teams.
-The group is empowered to set a schedule for when changes must be ready in order to be included in the edition, and to enforce that schedule as needed -- this includes removing features from the edition if they are not ready in time or the quality is judged to be insufficient (e.g., if the migration tooling is too buggy).
-The edition project group is also expected to ensure that the [edition guide](https://doc.rust-lang.org/edition-guide/introduction.html) is updated with accurate information.

 ## Idiom lint transitions

 "Idiom lints" are issued in a lint group named after the edition year, such as `rust_2018_idioms`.
 They are warn-by-default in the previous edition, and are deny by default in the new edition.